choephix/resume/pages/index.md

   - Implemented Airtable for efficient data management, facilitating the rapid iteration of card and opponent configurations, as well as tracking the project's progress and ongoing development tasks.
   - Employed Airtable's API for seamless data retrieval client-side.

-- Front-end Game Developer at OSO INTERACTIVE LLC (2021 - 2022)
+- Front-end Game Developer (client work for OSO INTERACTIVE LLC)
   - Planned and developed a [blockchain game for the client](https://www.youtube.com/watch?v=Bi5qKXuPOFk).
 Utilized EOSIO and AtomicHub's web APIs to communicate with contracts, sign transactions for in-game actions, and verify NFT ownership.
   - Structured and maintained the centralized part of the game's back end using mainly Firebase Firestore.
 Items requiring frequent updates were retrieved via Airtable's public API.
   - Used Airtable to administrate items we knew would need frequent updates easily, i.e., system messages and special event banners.
 Game admins can choose how messages are shown via multi-selection, upload images, and manage status via Kanban view.